Catherine Simpson Bueker

 - Dean's List, Cornell University, 1995-1996.

 My research focuses on the ways in which people engage civically and politically in American society and how they become a part of the public sphere.
 I have historically focused on the political incorporation of immigrants, via citizenship acquisition and voter turnout, but I also examine how native-born Americans engage.
-I have studied everything from Latino voter turnout in presidential elections to how residents of a small town publically engage over the use of public space.
+I have studied everything from Latino voter turnout in presidential elections to how residents of a small town publicly engage over the use of public space.
 I am currently working on a chapter entitled "Politics" for an introduction to sociology textbook (Kendall Hunt), as well as essays on "Citizenship" and "Immigrants and Welfare" for The Blackwell Encyclopedia of Race, Ethnicity, and Nationalism (Wiley-Blackwell).